Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 $33.93 - anime shirt and socks as gift for boyfriend from Japan Culture & Character Shop

 Evidently the largest expense I encountered was our hotel, which isn’t really reflective of a one day trip in most cases, since we actually spent a total of two nights in Osaka.
-As you can see reflected above, I hardly spent anything during my time in Osaka since the majority of tourist activities are free or extremely low cost — going to Nara only requires a few hundred yen for transportation, walking around Osaka Castle and the surrounding park is free if you don’t tour the castle, and the street food in Kuromon Market is extremely cheap yet made us so full that we decided to skip dinner altogether!
+As you can see reflected above, I hardly spent anything during my 1 day in Osaka since the majority of tourist activities are free or extremely low cost — going to Nara only requires a few hundred yen for transportation, walking around Osaka Castle and the surrounding park is free if you don’t tour the castle, and the street food in Kuromon Market is extremely cheap yet made us so full that we decided to skip dinner altogether!

 It’s important to take into account that Osaka was the last city in our Japan itinerary, so we arrived a bit worse for wear having already spent and eaten tons in Tokyo and Kyoto prior to this last destination.
 That being said, a typical Osaka experience would likely incur more food expenses—although the street food will remain reasonably priced if you’re on a tighter budget—and if you only visit this city or stop by earlier on in your Japan trip I’d expect to do much more damage on Shinsaibashi-suji!